itSFox/TFM2-Chief-Scout/README.md

 4. Click **Refresh database**.
 5. Click **Open HTML report**.
 6. Use the browser report to search, filter, sort, compare scorers, and inspect recommendations.
+7. Hover over the info button next to a player's name to preview their stats, or click it to pin the stats card.

 ## Manual installation: Chief Scout v2.0.0 / TFM2 0.5.5